 Beginning with the 2011 Full Year data, MEPS transitioned to 2010 census-based population estimates from the CPS for poststratification and raking.
-CPS estimates began reflecting 2010 census-based data in 2012, and the March 2017 CPS data serve as the basis for the 2016 MEPS weight calibration efforts.
-An article discussing the impact of this transition on CPS estimates can be found at the Bureau of Labor statistics website.
+CPS estimates began reflecting 2010 census-based data in 2012, and the March 2018 CPS data serve as the basis for the 2017 MEPS weight calibration efforts.
+An article discussing the impact of the transition to 2018 census-based population estimates for poststratification and raking on CPS estimates can be found at the Bureau of Labor statistics website.